BallAerospace/COSMOS/_docs/scripting.md

 clear_collects('INST2')
 ```

 This example shows several features of COSMOS scripting in action.
-Notice the difference between 'load' and 'require_utility'.
+Notice the difference between 'load' and 'load_utility'.
 The first is to load additional scripts which will NOT be shown in Script Runner when executing.
-This is a good place to put code which takes a long time to run such as image analysis or other looping code where you just want the output. 'require_utility' will visually execute the code line by line to show the user what is happening.
+This is a good place to put code which takes a long time to run such as image analysis or other looping code where you just want the output. 'load_utility' will visually execute the code line by line to show the user what is happening.

 Next we declare our constants and create an array of strings which we store in OUR_TARGETS.
 Notice the constant is all uppercase with underscores.

 Then we declare our local methods of which we have one called clear_collects.
 Please provide a comment at the beginning of each method describing what it does and the parameters that it takes.

 The 'helper_utility' is then created by HelperUtility.new.
-Note the similarity in the class name and the file name we required.
+Note the similarity in the class name and the file name we loaded.

 The collect example shows how you can iterate over the array of strings we previously created and use variables when commanding and checking telemetry.
 The pound bracket #{} notation puts whatever the variable holds inside the #{} into the string.
 You can even execute additional code inside the #{} like we do when checking for the collect count to increment.